apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 # git fetch --unshallow
 ```

-For a successful clone, you will need to have set up SSH keys for your account on Github.
+For a successful clone, you will need to have set up SSH keys for your account on GitHub.
 If that is not an option, you may clone the CAS repository under `https` via `https://github.com/apereo/cas.git`.

 You may also need to update submodules linked to the CAS repository.
 Newer versions of Git will do this automatically,